ID-Pal’s Chief Technology Officer (CTO) was interviewed as TECHNOLOGIST IN THE SPOTLIGHT for Tech Recruiter Harvey Nash

 - Which start-up does most to impress you at the moment?

 Steady is probably my favourite start-up idea out there.
 We met the guys in Columbus in November 2017 and were instantly impressed.
 They enable shift workers to find regular shift work, and as an aggregated provider, enable those people to generate strong credit reports for the first time, and therefore enable them to access credit.
-In world with MyTaxi, Uber etc. this kind of solution is critical to where society is going.
+In a world with MyTaxi, Uber etc. this kind of solution is critical to where society is going.

 - What’s the latest personal Technology gadget you have bought?